 FeedFare — Live on the App Store

 Now live on the App Store as of March 2, 2026.
 Free with premium IAP.
 Not generating revenue yet — just launched.
 AI helped build it, optimize the App Store listing, and generate ASO keywords.
 The app works.
-Now it needs to get approved and find users.
+Now it needs users, trial starts, and conversion data.

 Kalshi Weather Bot — Paper Trading